Badassjoker/LSH/README.md

 At last, use lsh_mapper.py and lsh_reducer.py to get the final result file named result.txt.
 To get the result Hadoop can be used.
 It also can be done by typing the command in the terminal as following: python lsh_mapper.py | sort | python lsh_reducer.py

+Using prediction&RMSE.py to get the final prediction value and RMSE